Midtown Phoenix Homes and Real Estate For Sale

 Neighborhoods with brick houses and block houses on streets lined with palm and big shade trees are common.
 Many older homes continue to be renovated.
 New homes with historic looks are going up on vacant lots.

-New condos with retro or brick facades are found in the area.
+Newer and older condos & lofts for sale in Midtown Phoenix with retro or brick facades are found in the area.
 Bigger houses with higher prices are located on the northern end and around the Phoenix Country Club.
 And, new developments are peppered along light rail.

-This neighborhood contains a variety of cultural and performing arts venues, excellent public transportation, accessible green spaces and well-preserved historic residential neighborhoods, as well as business and architectural support of our urban lifestyle.
+This neighborhood contains a variety of cultural and performing arts venues, excellent public transportation, accessible green spaces and well-preserved historic residential neighborhoods.
+It’s also keen on business and architectural support of urban lifestyle.

 Living In Midtown Phoenix